-From our detailed reviews of these ten cases, as well as our broader casework reviews, we found no evidence of any actual bias or discrimination by the SRA.
-Accordingly, we did not uphold any of these ten complaints.
+Neither of these cases included complaints of any actual discrimination by the SRA and, indeed, from our broader casework reviews, we found no evidence of any actual bias or discrimination by the SRA.
+Accordingly, we did not uphold any complaints on this topic.